Greek yields near post-restructuring lows as lenders set to return

 shrank less than the government or its lenders expected -

-signs of healing in a market once at the mercy of so-called
+in a market once at the mercy of so-called vulture funds reputed

 Volumes in the first five weeks of the year stood at about